 Veteran Relations Coordinator

-After adopting two shelter dogs he recognized how much their companionship impacted his own physical and mental health, recovery, and rehabilitation.
+After adopting three shelter dogs he recognized how much their companionship impacted his own physical and mental health, recovery, and rehabilitation.
 He helped create Black Ops Rescue to assist his fellow veterans in finding the same healing.